Fomode3D/Documentation/client/tutorials/1-docker-initialisation/README.md

 <br/>

-In case if your host OS is Windows:
+In case your host OS is Windows:
 * [Install Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)

 <br/>

-In case if your host OS is MacOS:
+In case your host OS is MacOS:
 * [Install Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/index.html)

 <br/>

 # Step 2: Pulling the image
-At the moment of writing this docs, only BETA release of GEO Node is available in docker hub.
+At the time of writing this doccument, the only BETA release of GEO Node is available in Docker Hub.

 ```bash
 > sudo docker image pull geoprotocol/network-client-beta